cobaltpngsituation/cobaltpngsituation/README.md

 ▸ I can be blunt if someone/thing's bothering me, but if I'm bothering you, pls tell me.

 ▸ If I randomly go silent, it's nobody's fault.
-I frequently have no idea what to say.</details>
+I frequently have no idea what to say.

+▸ I'm easier to speak to in whispers, as most of the time, I'm off-tab.</details>

 <details>
 <summary>DNI (do not interact) + iwc/iwec (interact with care/extreme care)</summary>